zeitgeistpm/documentation/docs/learn/betting_strategy.md

 already own SHORT tokens, you can sell SHORT tokens in this situation instead of buying more LONG tokens.

-Similarly, the profit of buying one unit of LONG at the price of $p$ is
+Similarly, the profit of buying one unit of SHORT at the price of $p$ is
 $(v - w) / (b - a)$, so a reasonable informant buys SHORT if they believe the prediction is too high.